ianfnelson/blog.iannelson.uk/content/posts/2022-10-01-funny-things-my-kids-have-said.md

 Isla: &#8220;¡Hola!
 Konichiwa!
 Edinburgh rock!&#8221;

-One week in to our vacation, Isla&#8217;s Spanish is still somewhat lacking.
+One week in to our vacation, Isla’s Spanish is still somewhat lacking.
-Ben, meanwhile, has mastered &#8220;patatas fritas&#8221; so he&#8217;ll survive.
+Ben, meanwhile, has mastered &#8220;patatas fritas&#8221; so he’ll survive.

 _August 2014_